 A barn hunt is a game that’s gained some popularity recently as a sport, which some German Shepherd owners (and a lot of German Shepherds) seem to think is a blast.

-Flyball is a great game for providing not only great exercise for your dog, but a great opportunity to socialize with other dogs in an engaging activity.
+Flyball is a great game to provide your dog not only great exercise, but also a great opportunity to socialize with other dogs in an engaging activity.
 The activity involves something similar to a relay race.